haddocking/haddock3/docs/tutorials/user_config.rst

     [flexref]
     # flexref jobs are bound to generate one model per job
-    # therefore, we can specify the 'concat' parameter specific for flexref
+    # therefore, we can specify the 'concat' parameter specifically for flexref
     concat = 1
     ambig_fname = "data/mol1.tbl"